 Similarly, everyone should be doing one thing and evaluated for that one thing only.

-My Note2: however don’t let that “one thing” define you.
-To become a Linchpin employee (read: Linchpin) you have to do your one thing and then more core functionalities until you become a key, irreplaceable player.
+however, don’t let that “one thing” define you.
+To become a linchpin employee you have to do your one thing and then more core functionalities until you become a key, irreplaceable player.

 So to avoid any issue… Keep the details secret.